 A Historical Art Fiction Novel To Top The Art Forger

 Arthur Hittner encapsulates the heart and soul of art and love just as Henry captures the raw emotion of the women and situations surrounding him.
-Hittner’s painting is one of exquisitely sketched characters and light shed on a historical time period drowning in darkness.
+Hittner’s painting is one of exquisitely sketched characters.
+He sheds light on a historical time period drowning in darkness.

 A swift and intensive plot and intellectual read, Artist, Soldier, Lover, Muse transplants readers into the time of the Great Depression.
 The novel dares readers not to fall in love with the art world and its artists.
 The next time I visit a museum, I can assure you that Henry Kapler will whisper in my ear a tour of appreciation, muses, and love.